 The Medical Record Administration Program was implemented during the 1976-77 academic year as a program in the Department of Health Administration.
 The program was first accredited by the Committee on Allied Health Education in 1978.
 The first four students graduated from the MRA Program in May 1978.
 Over the years, the program has continued to grow and adapt to the changing medical record field.
 In 1993 it was renamed the Health Information Management (HIM) Program to reflect the changing focus of the profession.
-The curriculum has continued to evolve to reflect the HIM profession and to proactively prepare the graduates of the program to assume positions leadership in this dynamic profession.
-The most recent changes in the curriculum are in the areas related to the electronic health record, legal aspects, financial and strategic management, and data analysis.
-The continued growth and development of the HIM Lab is also reflective of the evolution of the field moving from typewriters, moveable filing shelves and dictating equipment to a computer lab with a wide variety of industry-related software available for student use.
+The curriculum has continued to evolve to reflect the HIM profession and to proactively prepare the graduates of the program to assume leadership positions in this dynamic profession.
+The most recent changes in the curriculum are in the areas related to the electronic health record, health informatics, cybersecurity, information governance, legal aspects, financial and strategic management, and data analytics.
+The continued growth and development of the HIM Lab is also reflective of the evolution of the field moving from typewriters, moveable filing shelves, and dictating equipment to a computer lab with a wide variety of software available for student use.
 There is also access to the AHIMA virtual lab and a Texas State virtual lab.
 The software and virtual resources are used in HIM courses throughout the curriculum.

-In the 2000-01 academic year a distance education web-based RHIT to RHIA progression program was implemented.
-In 2006, this program was expanded to allow others who do not have the previous health information education to enter the on-line education program.
-Current full-time faculty teach the on-line courses as well as teaching the counterpart course on campus.
-This program allows individuals who are working and do not have access to a BS level education, an opportunity to pursue the degree.
+In the 2000-01 academic year a distance education online RHIT to RHIA progression program was implemented for qualified students.
+In 2006, this program was expanded to offer the entire BSHIM program online as well as on campus.
+Current full-time faculty teach both the online and on-campus courses.
+The online program allows individuals who are working, remote, or otherwise unable to attend courses on the Round Rock Campus an opportunity to pursue the degree.

-In the 2015-16 academic year, a new online Master of Health information Management (MHIM) program was implemented.
+In the 2015-16 academic year, the online Master of Health information Management (MHIM) program was implemented.
 The MHIM degree program is designed to prepare leaders in the field of health information and informatics with advanced knowledge and data analysis skills.
 The MHIM is a 36-hour degree program that includes a 30-hour core of HIM course work plus six hours of electives or a thesis option.

 To date more than 1,000 students have graduated from the BSHIM program.
 The first MHIM cohort graduated in May 2017.
 The kinds of positions held by HIM graduates reflect the diversity of the field and the opportunities available to one with a degree in HIM.
-Quite a number of graduates have or currently hold positions of leadership in local, state and national professional associations and shared their professional expertise through presentations and publications.
+Quite a number of graduates have or currently hold positions of leadership in local, state and national professional associations and share their professional expertise through presentations and publications.